SandraKorpi/fribeloppsraknarenBackend/README.md

 **Fribelopps-räknare, Sandra Korpi JIN23**

-This project is a backend application that helps students track their part-time job income and compare it to the CSN income ceiling for the term.
-The user can enter their worked hours, and the app calculates the total earnings for the term and compares it to the income ceiling.
-This helps students avoid exceeding the ceiling and becoming liable for repayment to CSN.
+This is my graduation project, a user-friendly web application designed to help students track their income during their studies.
+In Sweden, students receiving financial aid have an income limit, and exceeding it without reporting can lead to repayments.
+Many students struggle to monitor their earnings, which often results in unexpected repayment obligations.

+The project consists of both a backend program and a frontend application.
+The backend handles data processing and business logic, while the frontend provides an intuitive and accessible interface for users.

+As a student myself, I faced this challenge firsthand and found that there were no effective tools available to help with tracking income.
+This inspired me to develop this application, an essential solution to a real and pressing problem for students.

 This backend is built using **Spring Boot**, **Java**, **MySQL**, **JWT tokens** for authentication, and **Swagger** for documenting and testing the API endpoints.
 The frontend component can be connected to this backend for a fully functioning user app.